arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 When you get stuck in testing (especially if you want to make sure the last 5% keeps working as expected as well) it might be a sign that you hit the wall with your current approach.
 You might have been testing only using Relative Testing or only using Absolute Testing.
 Stop for a moment and consider if the other approach makes it easier to achieve your goal.

 I usually try to not cross the boundaries, not test too much implementation details because that makes refactorings harder.
 I prefer [testing units over classes](http://blog.arkency.com/2014/09/unit-tests-vs-class-tests/) (remember: [_There is no such rule that there should be one test class per class_](http://blog.cleancoder.com/uncle-bob/2017/10/03/TestContravariance.html)).
 But sometimes when all you have is relative, it might be good to introduce more specificity.
 And vice-versa.

+### Would you like to continue learning more?

+If you enjoyed the article, [subscribe to our newsletter](http://arkency.com/newsletter) so that you are always the first one to get the knowledge that you might find useful in your everyday Rails programmer job.
+Content is mostly focused on (but not limited to) Ruby, Rails, Web-development and refactoring.

+Also, make sure to check out our latest book [Domain-Driven Rails](/domain-driven-rails/).
+Especially if you work with big, complex Rails apps.